Wiki · Concept · Last reviewed June 24, 2026

 Definition

-An AI inference provider runs models for customers after training is complete.
-Instead of buying accelerators, configuring serving engines, managing autoscaling, and maintaining model endpoints, a developer sends requests to a hosted API and pays by usage, reservation, endpoint time, or enterprise contract.
+An AI inference provider runs trained models for customers at runtime after training or fine-tuning.
+Instead of buying accelerators, configuring serving engines, managing autoscaling, and maintaining model endpoints, a developer sends requests to a hosted API or deployment endpoint and pays by token, request, image, audio minute, endpoint time, reserved capacity, service tier, or enterprise contract.

 Inference providers are distinct from model labs, although the categories overlap.
-OpenAI, Anthropic, Google, Meta, Mistral, Cohere, and DeepSeek expose model APIs or platforms around their own models.
+Some model developers, including OpenAI, Anthropic, Google, Mistral, Cohere, DeepSeek, and others, expose APIs or platforms around their own models.
 Inference providers such as Together AI, Fireworks AI, Groq, Cerebras, Baseten, Replicate, DeepInfra, and Hugging Face often emphasize hosting, optimizing, routing, or deploying many models, including open-weight and customer-specific models.

 Provider Types

 Serverless inference lets customers call shared hosted models without managing GPUs or deployment.
-Together AI describes serverless inference as a managed API that scales with request volume; Fireworks describes serverless use as pointing clients at its API and paying only for usage; Hugging Face's Inference Providers expose hosted models through integrated client libraries.
+Together AI describes serverless models as a shared fleet billed through a per-token API; Fireworks describes serverless as multi-tenant inference on Fireworks-managed infrastructure; Hugging Face's Inference Providers expose hosted models through integrated client libraries and provider integrations.

-Specialized inference hardware providers compete on latency, throughput, and cost per token.
+Specialized inference hardware and packaged runtimes compete on latency, throughput, cost per token, and deployment control.
 Groq markets GroqCloud around its Language Processing Unit for fast text, audio, and vision inference.
-Cerebras markets wafer-scale inference APIs and partnerships around high-speed model serving.
+Cerebras markets wafer-scale inference APIs.
+NVIDIA NIM packages optimized inference microservices for deployment on NVIDIA-accelerated infrastructure.

 Why the Layer Matters